Oral Sex and HIV: Facts, Pleasure, and Health

 Oral sex can be fun, pleasurable, and very safe.
 It is important that you decide for yourself – and talk with your partner(s) – about what steps to take to make all types of sex safer.
 If the partner living with HIV is taking HIV drugs and has an undetectable viral load, it is not possible to transmit HIV through sex, including oral sex.
 It is possible to acquire – and prevent – other STIs during oral sex.

-If you would like to discuss these issues, see a sex educator or health care provider at your local AIDS service organization (ASO) or treatment center.
-To find an ASO in your area, click here.
+If you would like to discuss these issues, see a sex educator or health care provider at your local HIV service organizationor treatment center.
+To find an organization in your area, click here.

 Adapted from original article written by LM Arnal